Lornatang/SRGAN-PyTorch/README.md

   --pretrained          Use pre-trained model.
   --seed SEED           Seed for initializing training.
   --gpu GPU             GPU id to use.
+  --view                Do you want to show SR video synchronously.

 # Example
-$ python3 test_video.py -a srgan --pretrained --gpu 0 [image-folder with train and val folders]
+$ python3 test_video.py -a srgan --pretrained --gpu 0 --view [image-folder with train and val folders]
 ```

 Low resolution / Recovered High Resolution / Ground Truth